blondey mccoy: the boy with the thorn in his side | read | i-D

 Blondey McCoy is quite the prodigy.
-He is a pro-skater for Adidas and Palace, a muse to photographer Alasdair McLellan (who has lensed him for various fashion bibles including the cover of i-D), an artist about to launch his 5th solo show Us and Chem. this Thursday (including a collaboration with Damien Hirst no less), is the Creative Director of the brand Thames and can play the entire back catalogue of The Smiths on the piano.
-All this and he has just turned 20 years of age.
+He is a pro-skater for Adidas and Palace, a muse to photographer Alasdair McLellan (who has lensed him for various fashion bibles including the cover of i-D), an artist about to launch his 5th solo show Us and Chem. this Thursday (including a collaboration with Damien Hirst no less), is the Creative Director of the brand Thames, and can play the entire back catalogue of The Smiths on the piano.
+All this and he has just turned 20.

 On an average day he starts at ridiculous o'clock, often woken up by a startling idea before skating to his Soho studio from his Covent Garden flat before the commuters arrive.
 A day is never not working, either making artworks, planning collections, shooting look books, modelling in fashion stories for magazines including Vogue and Arena Homme+ or appearing as a cameo in the recent Alasdair McLellan-directed video for The xx all figuring.
 And after a long day at the desk, what better way to unwind than a piano lesson?
 Having recently mastered Abba's The Winner Takes It All he is currently fingering 1959 by The Sisters of Mercy.